List of Pakistani Americans: Media, art and entertainment

 There are Urdu radio stations in areas with high Pakistani populations.
 Several cable and satellite providers offer Pakistani channels, including GEO TV, ARY Digital, and PTV.
 Others have offered Pakistani content for subscription, such as when Pakistan played Australia for the Cricket World Cup in 1999.
-In July 2005, MTV premiered a spin-off network called MTV Desi which targets South Asian Americans in the US, including Pakistanis.
+In July 2005, Viacom's music video network MTV launched a digital, spin-off network called MTV Desi which targets South Asian Americans in the US, including Pakistanis.
 MTV Desi closed operations as part of the shutdown of MTV World in April 2007.